RAttab/iasm-mode/README.md

 `iasm-ldd-mode` is simple front-end for ldd which dumps all the dynamic libraries that a object file depends on.
-This can be used in conjunction with `iasm-disasm' to quickly locate symbols that aren't in the current object file.
+This can be used in conjunction with `iasm-disasm` to quickly locate symbols that aren't in the current object file.

 To create a open ldd buffer, either invoke the `iasm-ldd` function or press